KerryJB/grav-learn/pages/01.basics/02.requirements/docs.md

 Grav is developed using [PhpStorm](https://www.jetbrains.com/phpstorm/), which makes it the best IDE for Grav.
 However, it does not come for free.

 PhpStorm is best suited for PHP developers, including people who write complicated Grav plugins.
 It offers automated code compilation for Grav (you just need to add Grav and any plugin you use into includes), and many other tools to aid with the code development.
-It has also good support for formatting twig, yaml, html, js, scss and tailwind.
+It also has good support for formatting Twig, YAML, HTML, JavaScript, SCSS and Tailwind.

 ### Text Editors